Nuitka/Nuitka/Developer_Manual.rst

 Right now, code generation assumes that everything is an object, and does not take "int" or these at all, and it should remain like that for some time to come.

-Instead, ctypes value friend will be asked give "Identifiers", like other codes do too from calls.
+Instead, "ctypes" value friend will be asked give "Identifiers", like other codes do too from calls.
 And these need to be able to convert themselves to objects to work with the other things.